ed-eka/A-Reactor-Reborn/README.md

 Q:  What's with the title?
 It seems different with the official title you submitted to your college

 A:  Well, this title is my personal title that I use on my own personal version of the project.
-Yes, I took the inspiration from Final Fantasy XIV Online
+Yes, the name is an inspiration from Final Fantasy XIV Online

 Q:  Where do you upload the assets?